Bottom bracket Complete Collection

 (3) PF46 (aka PF30) from SRAM and its derivatives

 In fact, the PF46 (PF30) standard is not an improved version of the BB30 press-fit standard.
 Instead, it was introduced on the basis of BB30 direct-fit standard directly.
 It was launched in 2009, which is a bit earlier than the BB30 press-fit standard, to solve the problems of the BB30 direct-fit bottom bracket system.
 Just like the BB30-press-fit standard, PF46 presses the bearings in cups and then presses the cup into the frame.
 The launch of PF46 bottom bracket system aims to address the strict dimensional tolerances and related manufacturing cost issues of BB30 direct-fit BBs.
-The only difference between PF46 and BB30 press-fit is that the PF46 standard adopted a 46mm cup OD instead of 42mm.
+The only difference between PF46 and BB30 press-fit is that the PF46 standard adopted a 46 mm cup OD instead of 42 mm.

 BB30 (PF42 on the left) and PF46 (on the right)

-Phase 5: The problem of creaking in press-fit BBs is hard to solve, and thread-fit BBs came back
+Phase 5: thread-fit BBs came back

 Since the emergence of BB30 press-fit, press-fit has become the mainstream.
 Thread-fit has faded out of people’s sight for a long time.
 Threads have recently returned due to their advantages, such as low noise and easy maintenance.
 There are still not many new thread-fit standards and products available.
-We are going to talk about BB386BSA, BB292BSA, and T47 here.
+We are going to talk about BB386BSA, BB392BSA, and T47 here.

 (1) BB386BSA and BB392BSA

-The BB386BSA/BB392BSA standard is not an entirely new standard, and it is essentially an external BSA threaded BB standard with a specific shell width.
-Under their corresponding frame shell standard, the BB shell should be a BSA threaded (1.37in*24TPI) shell with 86.5mm/91.5mm shell width.
-So, under the BB386BSA/BB392BSA standard, the bottom bracket should be compatible with a BSA threaded (1.37in*24TPI) shell with 86.5mm/9.15mm shell width and should be an external BSA threaded BB.
+The BB386BSA/BB392BSA bottom bracket types and standard are not entirely new types and standards, and they are essentially external BSA threaded BB standards with a specific shell width.
+Under their corresponding frame shell standard, the BB shell should be a BSA threaded (1.37 in*24 TPI) shell with 86.5/91.5 mm shell width.
+So, under the BB386BSA/BB392BSA standard, the bottom bracket should be compatible with a BSA threaded (1.37 in*24 TPI) shell with 86.5/9.15 mm shell width and should be an external BSA threaded BB.

 (2) T47

 The T47 standard is an improved version of the PF46 standard.
-The only difference between T47 and PF46 is that under the T47 standard, the connection between BB and BB shell has been changed from press fit to thread fit precisely by adding a layer of 1mm thread to the outer surface of the PF46 cup and turning the corresponding thread on the inner surface of the PF46 BB shell so that the BB shell can adapt to the cups with threads.
+The only difference between T47 and PF46 is that under the T47 standard, the connection between BB and BB shell has been changed from press fit to thread fit precisely by adding a layer of 1 mm thread to the outer surface of the PF46 cup and turning the corresponding thread on the inner surface of the PF46 BB shell so that the BB shell can adapt to the cups with threads.
 By simply doing that, You will get a T47.
 The advantages of T47 bottom bracket are easy to maintain and reduces creaking.
 Of course, the T47 bottom bracket also brings some drawbacks, such as the risk of thread damage, causing the frame to be unusable.

 T47 (external and internal)